 Mijiu Rice Wine

 Both Chinese and Taiwanese people use Mijiu rice wine almost on a daily basis in vegetable stir-fries, stews, soups, and desserts.
-Stir-fry vegetables usually contain green vegetables like cabbage, spring greens, and spinach.
-Some people like to add a couple drops of rice wine to enhance not only the flavor of the vegetable but also give the dish a special fragrance.
+Some people like to add a couple drops of rice wine to stir-fry vegetables, which usually contain green vegetables like cabbage, spring greens, and spinach, to enhance not only the flavor of the vegetable but also give the dish a special fragrance.

 And Mijiu is not only used for savory recipes but sweet dishes as well.
 A popular Taiwanese dessert is sweet rice soup with dried longan (a juicy fruit related to the lychee).
 Rice wine is poured into a bowl and then the dessert is added; the wine enhances the flavor and brings a special aroma to the soup.
 Rice wine also is used in sweet tangyuan soup for the same reason.

 Shaoxing rice wine (紹興酒), also known as shaohing, shaoshing, or shaoxing wine, is another type of fermented rice wine.
 It originates from Shaoxing, Zhejiang province.
 Shaoxing rice wine is brown in color and the flavor is much stronger, but sweeter, than Mijiu rice wine.

 Because of Shaoxing's strong taste, it's not recommended for everyday cooking since it will mask the flavor of the other ingredients.
 It does, however, go well with drunken chicken, drunken prawns, dongpo pork, and other slow-cooked meat dishes.